Label restrictions have been updated for three dicamba products that are registered until December 20, 2025. The products are:

 These are not all of the requirements.
 Please read the label thoroughly.
 Remember, the label is the law.

-These are now restricted-use products, so that only certified applicators can apply them.
+• These are now restricted-use products, so only certified applicators can apply them.
 (In Wisconsin, applying under the supervision of a certified applicator is not acceptable.)

-Record-keeping requirements are new and different from those for other products.
+• Record-keeping requirements are new and different from those of other products.

-You must check with the owner or operator of neighboring fields to find out what is planted or will be planted there.
+• You must check with the owner or operator of neighboring fields to find out what is planted or will be planted there.
 It is not enough to check Driftwatch™, because it does not include soybean fields unless they are organic.
-Also, it is voluntary, so may not include even all of the organic soybean fields.
+Also, it is voluntary, so it may not even include all of the organic soybean fields.

 Training